-Why Proofreaders Are Still Needed in 2024 and Beyond
+Why Proofreaders Are Still Needed in 2025

 The word "proofreader" appearing as an entry in a dictionary.